By Talaera Talks on Sep 13, 2022 2:20:24 PM

 An influential HBR article identified three components of developing cultural intelligence: Head, Body, and Heart.

-- The heart is the motivational means that help you develop your CQ.
+• The heart is the motivational means that helps you develop your CQ.
 It is about gaining the confidence and motivation to interact with other cultures.
 You are not afraid to make mistakes because you know that you have good intentions and you are willing to learn from your mistakes.

 10 ways to develop cultural intelligence

 If you want to be successful in today's increasingly globalized world, then you need to develop your cultural intelligence.
-Here are some tips on how to do that:
+Here are some cultural intelligence strategies and tips:

 1. Understand your own cultural background.
 Read more about your own culture and how it is usually perceived by others.